 So, you hired a developer to speed up or setup your site and they never gave you ownership of the Cloudflare account.
 Or maybe you lost access to the email the account was placed under.
 But fear not, we wrote this guide for you.
 And don’t worry, we wrote it for the non-technical person.

 Be warned, changing settings in Cloudflare or the Doman Name Registrar can result in down time and data loss.
-Please take caution and understand Proper Programming can offer our readers no guarantees or warranties.
+Please take caution and understand Proper Programming can’t offer our readers guarantees or warranties.
+Use at your own risk.
 Contact us for a free quote if you need help.

 First bet, Try your Emails

 Unless you’re positive you don’t have access to the email, the first suggestion is to try to recover the password.
 It’s a good practice to try all the email’s you have, just to make sure you don’t miss anything.
 And don’t forget to check your spam box!

 Slow but helpful, Support Ticket

 Sorry, due to limitations, paid account holders may find it difficult to use their priority support options to recover their account.
 But a support ticket can help.

 Cloudflare will respond quickly to most requests from paid accounts.
 Unfortunately the Free Membership options can be limited and they warn of extended wait times.
 Not all customers can be helped through this method.

 The Last and Fast, Setup a new account

 If you’re in a rush and you’re on a free account, your best bet is to setup a new account.
 This will require you to change the settings on the the domain names (.com, .org, .edu, etc) that point to the server.
 Therefore access to the domain name registrar will be required.
 The Domain name registrar is where you purchased your domain name.
 Often these go by names such as Go Daddy, Namecheap or Network Solutions.